bakerstu/openmrn/src/traction_modem/README.md

     end
 ```

-The following state machine for link management is implemented in Link.hxx on the modem side:
+The following state machine for link management is implemented in Link.hxx by the LinkManager object on the modem side:

 ```mermaid
 stateDiagram